endeavour/DellXps7390-2in1-Manjaro-Linux-Fixes/README.md

 (purple lines still seem to appear on logon screen but once logged in they are fixed)

-Many thanks to the redditors for providing fixes: https://www.reddit.com/r/Dell/comments/cx0fkc/xps_13_2_in_1_7390_linux_boot_attempt/
+Many thanks to the redditors, particularly silverhaul, for providing fixes: https://www.reddit.com/r/Dell/comments/cx0fkc/xps_13_2_in_1_7390_linux_boot_attempt/